 - If the rib bones are not already cut away from the meat and tied back, take a knife and cut down the rib bones to separate the bones from the meat.
 Keep the knife as close to the rib bones as possible.
 Don't completely cut through the roast.
 Stop at the bottom of the ribs so that the ribs and meat open like a book.

-- Tie several pieces of kitchen twine horizontally and vertically to secure the two pieces together (see notes).
+- Tie several pieces of kitchen twine horizontally and vertically around the roast to secure the two pieces together (see notes).

 - In a mixing bowl, beat together the softened butter, garlic cloves, smoked paprika, dried rosemary, kosher salt and black pepper until it becomes one cohesive mixture.